Skip to content

 As a current account, access to your money is truly instant, but it also means that you can use it for bills and other payments too.
 Since interest is calculated daily, by combining money set aside for your bills, with your savings, you can earn interest on money that would likely otherwise sit idle for most of the month.

 We like Kroo for its simple no fuss approach to banking.
 There are no snags, fees, or gotchas.
 The account is completely free and easy to open via the app.
-If you’re quick you can also earn up to £30 for joining.
-See our Kroo bank review for more on that.
+See our Kroo bank review for more.

 Pros